use-lens/use-lens/README.md

 - if your version is up-to-date.

 I cannot fix the issue in `@use-lens` if this is true.

+## 🤝 Lens API Documents
+The complete set of Lens API Documents has been taken from [api-examples](https://github.com/lens-protocol/api-examples), a repo of 🌿 Lens Protocol that shows how to use Lens API.
+The same (or similar) queries are given as examples in Lens API docs.

 ## 🔎 LICENSE